KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

    :alt: Proxy_clip_creation_completed

-Once the proxy clip creation has completed, the proxy clip will appear with a **P** icon in the Project Tree.
+Once the proxy clip creation has completed, the proxy clip will appear with a **P** icon in the Project Bin.

 When rendering to the final output file, you can choose whether to use the proxy clips as well.
 It is disabled by default , but for a quick rendering preview it is useful.